CodemateLtd/codemate-blog/src/pages/code-reviews-getting-started/index.md

 * [Code Reviews: Just Do It](https://blog.codinghorror.com/code-reviews-just-do-it/) by Jeff Atwood, my absolute favorite.
 * The Flutter project has good [code review guidelines](https://flutter.io/design-principles/).
 I particularly like how they talk about the benefits of code reviews.
 This is a large-scale open-source project so their particular workflow might not fit perfectly for proprietary work, but still worth having a look.
 * Karumi has really nice pull request guidelines and templates as part of their [project quality assurance guidelines](https://github.com/Karumi/project-quality-assurance).
 I would really like all the teams I’m part of to have such high-quality guidelines.
-* Finally, Michael Lynch’s two-part article on doing code reviews [like a human](https://mtlynch.io/human-code-reviews-1/) is well worth a read.
-I think it is probably not necessary to get started, but if your team needs to improve how they communicate as well then this contains good advice.
+* Finally, Michael Lynch’s two-part article on [doing code reviews like a human](https://mtlynch.io/human-code-reviews-1/) is well worth a read, especially for its tips on effective team communication.

 ## Do it!